How does your garden grow?

 For the large part, this group is wonderfully disease and pest-free, with few problems from insects, bacteria, and fungi.

 And once established, many prove to be drought tolerant as well, even in severe situations – although they may go dormant for a period to conserve energy.
+This makes them perfect for xeriscape style landscaping applications.

 What does all this mean to us gardeners?
 Well, it means that there’s an incredible selection of ornamentals we can use to great effect in the garden – from evergreens to heat lovers to those that thrive in moist, shady environments.